nihirash/Minstrel4th-rom-patch/README.md

  * tapout - select tape image for storing.
 If file exists - new files will be appended.
  * load/bload works like with tape but with image.
 Optionally you can skip file name, for example: `tapin tetris.tap load` and `tapin tetris.tap load tetris` makes same result.
  * save/bsave works in pure way as on original ROM but saves to TAP-file
+ * uxput - upload block of memory using XMODEM protocol.
+Syntax is `ADDRESS SIZE xbput`.
+On exit, TOS contains 0, if transfer succeeded and -1 otherwise.
+ * uxget - download block of memory using XMODEM protocol.
+Syntax is `ADDRESS xbget`.
+On exit, TOS contains 0, if transfer succeeded and -1 otherwise.

 ## Version of patch that can be loaded into RAM